multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 This is because your account has no EGLD in it, so as far as the blockchain is concerned, the account does not exist, as it has no transactions from or to it.

-But still, how come you're seeing the contract's address if the deploy failed?
+But still, how come you're seeing the contract's address if the deployment failed?
 ```bash
 INFO:cli.contracts:Contract address: erd1qqqqqqqqqqqqq...
 INFO:utils:View this contract address in the Elrond Devnet Explorer: https://devnet-explorer.elrond.com/accounts/erd1qqqqqqqqqqqqq...